![]() |

 this does not currently include contexts where a number is explicitly

-required, such as in the LIMIT
+required, such as in the LIMIT clause of a SELECT statement,

-or the IGNORE number LINES
+or the IGNORE number LINES clause of a LOAD DATA statement.

-statement, each expression is evaluated
+Note: in a SELECT statement, each expression is evaluated

 only when it's sent to the client.
-This means that in the HAVING
+This means that in the HAVING,

-clause, you can't refer to an expression
+GROUP BY, or ORDER BY clause, you can't refer to an expression

-that involves variables that are set in the SELECT
+that involves variables that are set in the SELECT part.
+For example,

 the following statement will NOT work as expected: